Honeywell HPA300 Review: Is it the Right Choice?

 2. True HEPA Filters (Model HRF-R1): The HPA300 requires three of these filters.
 They should be replaced every 12 months.

 The filter indicator lights will remind you, so you don’t need to mark your calendar.
 Annually, you can expect the filter costs to be a significant portion of the initial purchase price, but this is standard for any high-performance air purifier.
-The cost is the price you pay for consistently clean air.

 A Pro Tip from the Air Purifier Guy: You can often extend the life of your pre-filter slightly by vacuuming it gently with a brush attachment once a month.
 This removes the surface layer of dust and hair, helping it breathe a little easier.